ably-labs/agile-flush-vue-app/README.md

     npm run build
     ```

-1. To start the Static Web App, run this in the root of the repository:
+1. To start the Static Web App emulator, run this in the root of the repository:

     ```cmd
     swa start dist --api-location api